flohil/wdio-workflo/docs/list.md

 state.
 It consists of state check functions only which all return an instance of the `PageElementList`.

-If you use a filtermask, the `wait` API only waits for the `PageElement` instances included by the filter mask to reach an expected state.
+If you use a filter mask, the `wait` API only waits for the `PageElement` instances included by the filter mask to reach an expected state.
 Otherwise, the `wait` API waits for all managed `PageElement` instances to reach their expected state.
 If one or more `PageElement` instance fail to reach their expected state within